TomKonig/blog/content/blog/On-Vibe-Coding/behold-the-appocalypse/index.md

 +++
-title = "behold the a(i)ppocalypse — ruminating on the death of the App Store" description = "AI might not be coming for humanity yet, but it sure is busy murdering the organic, hand-crafted market of apps built by developers who truly cared about their products"
+title = "the a(i)ppocalypse — ruminating on a dead App Store" description = "AI isn't coming for humanity yet, but it's killing the hand-crafted app market built by developers who cared about their products."

 date = "2025-08-21T15:51:55+01:00"
 author = "Thomas Kønig"